-1. Following this Plan's approval by the Montgomery County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment will apply the Plan's zoning recommendations to the official county zoning map.

-- 2. Establish a Life Sciences Overlay Zone that supports mixed-use life sciences development, incentivizes production of affordable and market-rate housing. - 3.
-Establish a place management organization in the Life Sciences Center to implement master plan recommendations and perform other supporting functions, including: - Activate and program underutilized sites and open spaces. - Develop a brand for the area and a plan for marketing it. - Coordinate and implement placemaking, public realm, and infrastructure improvements. - Advocate for, directly fund, or apply for grants for key capital projects in the LSC. - 4.
-Identify funding mechanisms to implement Plan recommendations, including parks, open space, and transportation infrastructure improvements, which are critical to supporting a competitive and attractive Life Sciences Center. - A funding mechanism may include allowing the entity to raise and spend funds to implement recommendations in the Plan, including capital projects. - Alternative funding mechanisms include allowing the entity to advocate for funding and implementation of Plan recommendations and prioritizing the infrastructure improvements in the county's capital improvement program. - Dissolve the Great Seneca Science Corridor Implementation Advisory Committee (GSSC IAC) established by the 2010 Plan.
-The organizing entity recommended in this Plan will replace the GSSC IAC and assume functions such as advocating for elements
+- Following this Plan's approval by the Montgomery County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment will apply the Plan's zoning recommendations to the official county zoning map. - 2.
+Establish a Life Sciences Overlay Zone that supports mixed-use life sciences development and incentivizes production of affordable and market-rate housing. - 3.
+This Plan recommends that the county establish a place management organization in the Life Sciences Center to implement master plan recommendations and perform other supporting functions, including: - Activate and program underutilized sites and open spaces. - Develop a brand for the area and a plan for marketing it. - Coordinate and implement placemaking, public realm, and infrastructure improvements. - Advocate for, directly fund, or apply for grants for key capital projects in the LSC. - 4.
+This Plan recommends that county agencies explore the full range of Identify funding mechanisms available to implement Plan recommendations, including parks, public open space, and multimodal transportation infrastructure improvements, which are critical to supporting a competitive and attractive Life Sciences Center, within 18 month of Plan adoption. - Funding mechanisms that should be explored include Federal and State aid, a business improvement or innovation district, a special taxing district, development contributions per square foot, or other innovative funding mechanisms, along with general obligation bond financing.

-- that are needed to transform this area of the county from an employment center to a complete, identifiable community. - 6.
+- During the exploration of funding mechanisms, the county should consider A funding mechanism may include allowing the entity place management organization recommended by this Plan to advocate, raise, and spend funds to implement recommendations in the Plan, including capital projects.
+Any funds raised by the place management organization and directed to capital projects should result in the prioritization of these capital projects in the county's capital improvement program. - Alternative funding mechanisms include allowing the entity to advocate for funding and implementation of Plan recommendations and prioritizing the infrastructure improvements in the county's capital improvement program. - 5.
+Dissolve the Great Seneca Science Corridor Implementation Advisory Committee (GSSC IAC) established by the 2010 Plan.
+The organizing entity recommended in this Plan will replace the GSSC IAC and assume functions such as advocating for elements that are needed to transform this area of the county from an employment center to a complete, identifiable community. - 6.
 Remove staging requirements established by the 2010 Plan. - 7.
 Limit granting Adequate Public Facilities validity period extension requests for Preliminary Plans approved prior to October 30, 2014. - 8.
-Develop Design Guidelines to provide detailed guidance, as stated in the Built Environment section. - 9.
-Oppose annexation of any portion of the Life Sciences Center by the municipalities.
+Develop Design Guidelines to provide detailed guidance, as stated in the Built Environment section.

+9. Oppose annexation of any portion of the Life Sciences Center by the municipalities.
-Table 3: Life Sciences Center Capital Improvement Program Priorities

-Project Name Category Lead Agency Coordinating Agencies Create Broschart Rd park Parks and Open Space M-NCPPC Private Repurpose travel lanes on Great Seneca Highway Parks and Open Space MCDOT M-NCPPC, DGS, private Right-size intersections Transportation MCDOT SHA Signalize, restrict, or close median breaks Transportation SHA MCDOT Consolidate, remove, or relocate driveways Transportation MCDOT SHA Alley network Transportation MCDOT Private Walkways and bikeways network Transportation MCDOT Private Micromobility corrals Transportation MCDOT Private Dedicated lanes for Great Seneca Transit Network Transportation MCDOT SHA Dedicated transit lanes for Corridor Connectors Transportation MCDOT SHA
+Table 3: Life Sciences Center Capital Improvement Program Priorities Project Name Category Lead Agency Coordinating Agencies Create Broschart Rd park Parks and Open Space M-NCPPC Private Repurpose travel lanes on Great Seneca Highway Parks and Open Space MCDOT M-NCPPC, DGS, private Right-size intersections Transportation MCDOT SHA Signalize, restrict, or close median breaks Transportation SHA MCDOT Consolidate, remove, or relocate driveways Transportation MCDOT SHA Alley network Transportation MCDOT Private Walkways and bikeways network Transportation MCDOT Private Micromobility corrals Transportation мсдот Private Dedicated lanes for Great Seneca Transit Network Transportation MCDOT SHA

-Repurpose travel lanes on Key West Avenue.
+Dedicated transit lanes for Corridor Connectors Transportation MCDOT SHA Repurpose travel lanes on Key West Avenue.
 Transportation SHA MCDOT, M-NCPPC, DGS Bicycle and pedestrian connections to parks and trails Transportation MCDOT SHA, M-NCPPC